tomaswolf/gerrit-gitblit-plugin/README.md

 # Alternatives

-Some time after I had released my first version of this plugin, Luca Milanesio had updated the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) to work again with Gerrit release 2.11.
+Some time after I had released my first version of this plugin, the [official plugin](https://gerrit.googlesource.com/plugins/gitblit/) was updated to work again with Gerrit release 2.11.
 Internally it's based on a custom-built GitBlit version 1.7.x.
-You can find that "official plugin" on the
-[Gerrit CI server](https://gerrit-ci.gerritforge.com/view/Plugins-stable-2.11/job/plugin-gitblit-stable-2.11/).
+You can find that official plugin on the [Gerrit CI server](https://gerrit-ci.gerritforge.com/view/Plugins-stable-2.11/job/plugin-gitblit-stable-2.11/).
 I have never used it, so I have no idea how well it works.

 In early May 2015, some of my changes here were merged back into the official plugin, but there are still functional differences, mainly related to plugin reloading, raw file serving, handling of non-logged-in users, and how `gitblit.properties` is loaded and what default